mbrandonw/presentations/2022-09-15-swiftui-navigation/presentation.md

 ^ So you can append an integer, then a string, and then a boolean, and it will happily take it all.
 This is perhaps one of the reasons that you cannot iterate over this "collection", but honestly I think it'd still be useful, even if the element it exposed was just an `any Hashable` that we could cast ourselves.

-^ Even more wild though, you can encode this collection of nebulous, type erased elements into some data that can be saved to disk or sent over the network, and then somehow magically it can turn it back into a navigation path, which can then be plugged into a SwiftUI view causing the navigation stack to be restored.
+^ Also wild, you can encode this collection of nebulous, type erased elements into some data that can be saved to disk or sent over the network.
+That seems wild to me because all the elements are type erased, so what could possibly be serialized to data?

+^ But even more wild, you can somehow decode that data back into a `NavigationPath`.
+How could it possibly produce a Swift value from raw bytes that were encoded from type erased data?

+^ And then you can somehow take that newly formed navigation path and plug it into the navigation stack view's binding causing the UI to be updated to represent the data you hand it. that means it will do any pushing and popping necessary.

-^ That is really bizarre to think about because in order for that restoration process to happen the `.navigationDestination` view modifiers must be invoked, which means somehow real, strongly typed data is produced from this nebulous, type erased data that was just resurrected from raw bytes.
+^ And that is really bizarre to think about because in order for that restoration process to happen the `.navigationDestination` view modifiers must be invoked in order to get a destination, which means somehow real, strongly typed data is produced from this nebulous, type erased data that was just resurrected from raw bytes.

 ^ It's honestly pretty cool, and seems to solve state restoration in a simple 1-2-3 step proces, but sadly in its current for is not actually usable in production.
 If you restore a navigation stack with decoded navigation path data, you will eventually get a crash deep in the SwiftUI framework, and sadly that was not fixed before the final iOS 16 release.